 I love to find unusual frames, which means hunting flea markets, thrift shops, and garage sales.
 Most of the time I have no idea what I'm going to do with my finds, until just the right idea presents itself.
 This grouping is one of my favorites.
 This standing frame holds only three photos.
 I found it at a thrift shop several years ago.
 The photos are of my grandmother - as a teenager, as a middle-ager, and finally, in her senior years.
 I like the "snapshot" it gives of her life, and the frame itself looks like something she would have had in her own home.

 With the displays above and below, I wanted to give a "nod" to our ethnicities.
-Above are pictured my husband's family's generations, starting top left with an aerial photo of the family farm in Schleswig-Holstein, and below that, immigrant Hans Seemann, and moving toward left each man's son.
+Above are pictured my husband's family's generations, starting top left with an aerial photo of the family farm in Schleswig-Holstein, and below that, immigrant Hans Seemann, and moving toward right each man's son.
 At top is the current generation.
 I made one of these for my husband, and one for each of our sons, and I made a similar display for my husband's brother.

 Below, I pay tribute to my Norwegian ancestors.
 I also learned how hard it is to frame a silk flag squarely!
 At the top are my great-grandparents, Andreas and Anne Larsen, pictured in an oak frame made by my father (these were his grandparents.)
 To the left is their son, my grandfather Adolph, with my grandmother Agnes.
 They left Norway for South Dakota in 1923, with one child and another on the way.
 Agnes died at age 48, and Adolph then married his childhood friend in Norway, Lisa, and she joined him in the United States in 1952.
 The are pictured at right.
 This display honors both of my "grandmothers."